Recap: Here’s how the first day of the football state semifinals played out at U.S. Bank Stadium

 Just like their regular-season meeting, this one has been defensive-dominant.
 Neither team has taken a snap in the red zone, the only score coming on a 31-yard passing touchdown from Orono quarterback Griffin Mauer, tipped into the hands of receiver Bennett Halverson.

 Marshall’s been held to just 66 yards offensively by a speedy Spartans defense.
 Orono’s success in the air has made the difference on the other side of the ball.
-Two big gains from Mauer make up most of his 86 passing yards (10-for-13), which are already more than what Marshall averaged giving up this season (59.8).
-Yet, Marshall’s defense has sacked him three times, including to pull the wheels off Orono’s final drive of the half.
+Two big gains from Mauer make up most of his 86 passing yards (10-for-13), which are already more than Marshall gave up on average this season (59.8).
+Yet, Marshall’s defense has sacked him three times, one of the sacks pulling the wheels off Orono’s final drive of the half.
 The Spartans get the ball to start the third quarter.

 — Cassidy Hettesheimer